GESoftware-CF/uaa/docs/UAA-Alias-Entities.md

 ## Enablement

 The alias entities feature can be enabled or disabled by setting `login.aliasEntitiesEnabled` to `true` or `false`.
-If the flag is disabled, no new alias can be created and entities with an existing alias cannot be updated or deleted.
+If the flag is disabled, no new alias can be created, and entities with an existing alias cannot be updated or deleted.
 In both cases, a response with status code `422 Unprocessable Entity` is returned.

 Please note that disabling the flag does not lead to existing entities with alias being removed.

 In addition to enabling the alias feature, one must ensure that no groups can be created that would give users inside a custom zone any authorizations in other zones (e.g., `zones.<zone ID>.admin`).
-This can be achieved by using the allow list for groups (`userConfig.allowedGroups`) in the configuration of the identity zone.
+This can be achieved by using the allowlist for groups (`userConfig.allowedGroups`) in the configuration of the identity zone.

 ## User Logon